What the Locals Eat in Cáceres, Spain

 La Cruz is a roundabout at the end of Cánovas park, and there is a delicious ice cream shop there.
 Favorite candy shops are scattered throughout Cáceres and are unmistakable with their blue and yellow signs that read the name: Sanchez Cortes.

-Our favorite restaurant in the Plaza Mayor is Restaurante Cáceres because of price and location.
+Our favorite restaurant in the Plaza Mayor is Restaurante Cáceres because of the price and location.
 It's so nice to sit out on those big chairs and watch people (and pigeons) walk by!

 Bacalao a la dorada (like a cod fish hash brown with egg.
 I know it sounds awful but it is life-changing)